 A hearty dinner bowl made with soy curls cooked in homemade BBQ sauce, pinto beans, collard greens, and homemade ranch dressing.
 Made in just 30 minutes for a delicious weeknight meal.

-Friends, August is half way over!
+Friends, August is halfway over!

 In just a couple of weeks summer will wind down and the kids will head back to school.
 It's been an incredible summer - my favorite in years.
-I have travel to some amazing places, caught up with friends, seen my fair share of sunsets, and spent plenty of time in and near the many rivers that mark the beautiful Pacific Northwest.
+I have traveled to some amazing places, caught up with friends, seen my fair share of sunsets, and spent plenty of time in and near the many rivers that mark the beautiful Pacific Northwest.

 And also, despite the wonders of summer, I am ready for fall.
-As much as I have enjoyed the company of my children the past three months, I am ready for them to go back to school so that I can get back to work.
+As much as I have enjoyed the company of my children for the past three months, I am ready for them to go back to school so that I can get back to work.
 Rather than blogging in the moments between kids, I'll have full days to work on bringing you, yes YOU, new and exciting things.

-But before summer turns into autumn, let's soak in the last couple weeks of this glorious season with as much adventure as possible.
+But before summer turns into autumn, let's soak in the last couple of weeks of this glorious season with as much adventure as possible.
 And, of course, a few last minute summer recipes.

 To start us off, let's take a look at these Backyard BBQ Bowls.